gralamin/pf2e-randitem/readme.md

 * `custom-db` allows ADDING custom items by specifying them in a custom_db, see `custom_db/test_custom.json` for an example.
 Note due to assumptions its possible these will be more likely based on certain words.
 The test exploits this to make it more likely to show up by pretending to be a `resilient` armor rune.
 * `seed` Random seed for debugging / reproducing a result
 * `ignore` will make an item grouped in a certain trait not be generated.
 This can be useful if you generated a `formula`.
+* `report` will skip generation and show a report of the probability of each item of that level / consumable, and what trait its under.

 To generate a level 9 consumable:
 ```